 The transformation is remarkable and you will be able to look after your teeth in a quite normal way.
 After care still makes sense, regular dental visits for cleaning and maintenance, as with any teeth.

-If you are at the earlier part of the process and thinking about dental implants, get in touch with our London clinic and talk to our staff.
+If you are at the earlier part of the process and thinking about dental implants, see how implants work, or get in touch with our London clinic.
 You will be made welcome, within an ethos which treats every patient as an individual.